Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Initial conditions

 \section{Initial conditions}

 I am now going to study some specific parameterizations of the curvature profile $K(r)$ or $\zeta(\hr)$ to describe, using the quasi-homogenous solution seen in the previous section, different shapes as initial conditions for numerical simulations of PBH formation.
-I will start considering an illustrative simple example of a Gaussian profile of $K(r)$ and $\zeta(\hr)$ containing only two parameters to vary respectively the amplitude and the length scale of the perturbation.
-This particular shape will be then generalized introducing additional parameters, identifying which are the fundamental parameters to characterize the shape of the energy density.
+I will start by considering an illustrative simple example of a Gaussian profile of $K(r)$ and $\zeta(\hr)$ containing only two parameters to vary: the amplitude and the length scale of the perturbation.
+This particular shape will then be generalized by introducing additional parameters, identifying which are the fundamental features characterizing the shape of the energy density.